mizosoft/methanol/README.md

 ### Form bodies

-This example downloads an article from Wikipedia using a provided search query.
+You can use `FormBodyPublisher` for submitting URL-encoded forms.
+In this example, an article is downloaded from Wikipedia using a provided search query.

 ```java
 final Methanol client = Methanol.newBuilder()